splitio/java-client/README.md

             // log & handle
         }

-        String treatment = client.getTreatment("CUSTOMER_ID", "SPLIT_NAME");
+        String treatment = client.getTreatment("CUSTOMER_ID", "FEATURE_FLAG_NAME");
         if (treatment.equals("on")) {
-            // Feature is enabled for this user!
+            // Feature flag is enabled for this user!
         } else if (treatment.equals("off")) {
-            // Feature is disabled for this user!
+            // Feature flag is disabled for this user!
         } else {
             // Unable to perform evaluation.
         }